 You can find out about ordained ministry and how we support those who are discerning a call ‘to be a vicar’.

-Throughout the Bible we hear stories of people thinking “it can’t be me.”
+Throughout the Bible we hear stories of people thinking “but it can’t be me.”
 It is amazing how God often calls those who feel like there are too many barriers.
-We are committed to supporting people who might feel that they: too young, too old, come from a different culture, or are not educated enough.
+The Vocations Team love to listen to people to hear their story and together listen to where God might be leading them next.

 Approaching someone for the first time to say I had heard God calling me to ordination was one of the hardest and biggest steps of my life.
 Our DDO was reassuring, very kind and supportive.
 I was guided throughout the whole process at just the right pace with the support and contact required from the diocese.